upbound/docs/content/upbound-marketplace/providers.md

 A provider family organizes the provider's resources into unique packages, organized by a common set of services.

-Provider families reduce the resources required to install and run providers and improve performance.
+Provider families reduce the resources required to install and run providers and improve performance over a single monolithic provider.

 ### Provider family requirements